model-similarity/lm-similarity/applications/Judges/README.md

 # Application: LLM-as-a-Judge

-This directory contains the steps to reproduce the experiments of Chapter 3 "Affinity Bias in AI Judges".
+This directory contains the steps to reproduce the experiments of Chapter 3 "Affinity Bias in AI Judges" in [paper]().

 The following explanation assumes that the python code is executed from the `src/` directory.